LEE JOSEPH BOUDREAUX, Jr.

 Specialist Fourth Class

-from New Orleans, Louisiana was serving as the Door Gunner on the
+from New Orleans, Louisiana was serving as the Door Gunner with the

 crew of UH-1D 65-1088 which was performing a Special